kogakure/website-11ty-stefanimhoff.de/src/posts/2016/jekyll-hugo-migration.md

 ### Gatsby

 I like the idea of [Gatsby](https://github.com/gatsbyjs/gatsby) because it uses React templates to build static sites.
-But currently, it’s unusable, because it bundles all articles into _one_ JavaScript file.
+But currently, it’s unusable, because it bundles all posts into _one_ JavaScript file.
 Sure, this allows browsing the website offline and with instant page changes.
 But having a 500-800 KB JavaScript file is just not a thing I’ll ever allow.
 If Gatsby would allow deciding on smaller Webpack bundle packages (e. g. a bundle for a _tag_ or a _year_) it would be an option.

 ## Choosing Hugo